7thLucas/full-app-6a394-128dc-4805/_doc/product-overview.md

 with rationale, risks, and fit; suggested validation experiments.
 This shipped as the single core engine.

+**Added since v1:** an "About Square Peg" firm page (route `/firm`, reachable from the app nav) presenting the firm's thesis, process/approach, and team — sourced from public info on squarepeg.vc.
+Plus Square Peg branding (logo as product icon).
+These give the tool the firm's identity and context; they are not part of the core monetization engine.

 **Out of scope (v1) — planned next:** saving and comparing analyses across companies (history, comparison views, saved decks).
 Deliberately deferred from the first build; the natural next feature set.